 For further information please contact email@example.com call 0203 761 3651.

 Supporting blind and partially sighted people who live, work and study in LondonDonate

-Tackling inequalities faced by blind and partially sighted people living, working and studying in London
+London Vision’s aim is to end inequalities faced by blind and partially sighted people in London

 Our latest news

 How can a blind parent help their child learn to read?

 Wondering how best to support your child while they are learning to read?
 Check out these tips and ideas in this new blog Liam O'Carroll.